FENECON Industrial XL Operating Instructions

 • Do not expose the battery modules to high temperatures or direct sunlight.

-• Do not expose the battery modules to high humidity or corrosive atmospheres.
+• Do not expose the battery modules to high humidity or corrosive atmosphere.

-• For special instructions on the disposal of used batteries, please contact the FENECON Service.
+• Obtain special instructions on the disposal of used batteries by contacting the FENECON Service.

 15. Declaration of Conformity